Vincent Lecrubier

-Vincent Lecrubier (born September 20, 1986) is a French sprint canoer who has competed from 2003 to 2016.
+Vincent Lecrubier (born 20 September 1986) is a French sprint canoer who competed from 2003 to 2016.

 Sporting career

 Lecrubier won a silver medal in the K-4 1000 m event at the 2009 ICF Canoe Sprint World Championships in Dartmouth.

 Lecrubier also finished seventh in the K-2 500 m event at the 2008 Summer Olympics in Beijing.

 In total, he won 2 Gold medals, 6 Silver medals, and 1 Bronze medal on Canoe World cups along his career, and won 5 Junior world medals.
 His French team teammates were Sébastien Jouve, Philippe Colin and Guillaume Burger.
 Lecrubier won 16 French champion Titles, and 42 national medals.

 Education

 Lecrubier is an Aerospace engineer, graduating from ISAE in Toulouse, France in 2010.

 Lecrubier got a PhD in Computer Science from ONERA, the French aerospace lab, in 2016.

 Professional career

 Lecrubier worked at the French Ministry of the Armed Forces from 2010 to 2012, and at Airbus in 2011.